 Human Error and Admissibility

 DNA evidence is not unassailable, however.
 Errors in the collection and/or handling of the biological samples used for the DNA analysis can result in the exclusion of DNA evidence at trial.
 Similarly, if a lab contaminates the biological sample or is found to use unreliable methods, a judge may reject the DNA evidence at trial.

 When challenging DNA evidence, defense attorneys will usually focus on the behavior of the investigators and forensic analysts in an attempt to cast doubt on the results of DNA profiles, rather than attack the reliability of DNA profiling as a whole.
 A well-known example of this is the defense strategy used in the O.J.
 Simpson trial.

 Additionally, each state has difference rules regarding evidence, and any failure to comply with the particulars of each states requirements can result in a refusal of the court to examine DNA evidence.

 Juries find DNA evidence compelling and convincing, but a close examination sometimes reveals flaws in the collection and processing of evidence of this kind.
 Don't just accept that DNA evidence is the end of the story.
-Contact qualified local counsel for a free consultation to discuss the evidence against you and which defense strategies might work best in your case.
+If you have questions about DNA evidence or criminal charges, consider getting a free legal evaluation from a local attorney.